AdrianRossouw/daemon-co-za/_posts/articles/2014-04-25-what-does-full-stack-mean.md

 larger one.

 This is not a new idea either.
 There is a much older term called ["T-Shaped Skills"](http://en.wikipedia.org/wiki/T-shaped_skills), that are defined as having a deep specialization in one area but having a broad working knowledge in many other related areas.
-Way before that, people who aimed for this were called Reneissance Men.
+Way before that, people who aimed for this were called renaissance men.

 Everything old is new again.